10.1. Multi-Class Programs And The UML

 Sending And Receiving Messages

 In the vernacular of the object-orientated paradigm, "sending a message" means an object calls a member function in a related object.
-Programs can pass messages along any of the class relationship pathways illustrated in Figure 1, but the following example illustrates message passing with composition, a kind of whole-part relationship.
+Programs can pass messages along any of the class relationship pathways illustrated in Figure 1, but the following example illustrates message passing with composition, one of the whole-part relationships.
 Whole-part relationships (described in greater detail later in the chapter) build large, complex classes from small, simple ones.
 Programmers implement composition with a member variable defined in the whole class; the variable manages an instance of the part class.

 Part ClassWhole Class